 Staff members are expected to read over Don Lee Camp & Retreat Center's Policies and Procedures before beginning work.
 Some of the specifics from the packet are briefly described here.
 Don Lee Camp & Retreat Center is affiliated by philosophy with the United Methodist Church.
 There is an expectation that each staff member have respect for this set of operating beliefs.

 Each staff member is expected to provide his/her own transportation to and from the Center.
 Staff may bring automobiles to Don Lee if the auto is fully insured.
-No pets may be brought.
+Pets are not allowed on property.
 Because of the unique nature of the Center and its operation, it may, from time to time, become necessary to deploy staff members across job description lines.
 Staff members are expected to share in those tasks for which he/she may be deployed so that the total operation of the Camp may proceed smoothly.

 Mailing address is (your name), 315 Camp Don Lee Rd, Arapahoe, NC 28510.
 Spring and Fall staff have access to wireless internet throughout most of camp and a phone that is shared by all seasonal staff.